King's College London: Faculty of dentistry, oral and craniofacial sciences

 The establishment of King's College Hospital Dental School was proposed by Viscount Hambleden at a Hospital Management Committee meeting on 12 April 1923.
 The dental school was opened on 12 November 1923 in King's College Hospital.
-Under the 1948 National Health Act, King's Medical and Dental School split from King's and became an independent school, but the school remerged with King's in 1983.
+Under the National Health Service Act 1946, King's Medical and Dental School split from King's and became an independent school, but the school remerged with King's in 1983.
 The school further merged with the United Medical and Dental Schools of Guy's and St Thomas' Hospitals in 1998.